 Assess and Adjust

-For you to grow your business, you will need to evaluate and adjust your marketing strategies.
-Do not waste your time searching for a marketing strategy that is guaranteed to give you instant results.
+To grow your business, you must evaluate and adjust your marketing strategies.
+Do not waste your time searching for a guaranteed marketing strategy to give you instant results.
 It does not exist.

 Many people are afraid to start something because it is not perfect.
 If you are waiting for a plan to be perfect before you start it, you will never begin.
 Develop a plan and put it into action.
 Assess the outcome and make any adjustments necessary to move forward.